Ensure addl capacity, redesign systems to handle peak passenger movement: MoCA tells Mumbai, Bengaluru airport operators | Business

 On Wednesday, Civil Aviation Secretary Rajiv Bansal held a meeting with the operators of Mumbai and Bengaluru airports to take stock of measures for decongestion during peak hours.

-The meeting was also attended by Director Generals of Directorate General of Civil Aviation (DGCA), Bureau of Civil Aviation Security (BCAS) and other senior officials.
+The meeting was also attended by Director Generals of Directorate General of Civil Aviation (DGCA) and Bureau of Civil Aviation Security (BCAS) and other senior officials.

 During the meeting, the secretary emphasised that airport operators have to provide the requisite facilities commensurate with the growth in number of passengers, facilitating hassle-free travel for air passengers.